-Stephen was a pioneer in progress and paid the ultimate price for his witness to Jesus.
+Stephen was a pioneer in the new work and paid the ultimate price for his witness to Jesus.
 We have the story of only one day in his life, the last, but he stands as tall as any of the other worthy figures who helped develop the early church.

 "All who were sitting in the Sanhedrin looked intently at Stephen,